-Fierce storm surge feared as Laura bears down on Gulf Coast
+Laura, now a hurricane, takes aim at U.S. Gulf Coast

 The silver lining for U.S. coastal residents is that an earlier storm — Marco — greatly weakened and became a remnant just off Louisiana’s shore on Tuesday.
 Satellite images showed a disorganized cluster of clouds.
 It was relegated to what meteorologists call “a naked swirl,” Jones said.

-Laura was just shy of hurricane status after sunrise Tuesday with 70 mph winds (110 kmh) after passing between the western tip of Cuba and Mexico’s Yucatan Peninsula.
+The crew of a hurricane hunter plane confirmed that Laura became a hurricane with top winds of 75 mph winds (120 kmh) shortly after passing between the western tip of Cuba and Mexico’s Yucatan Peninsula.
 It was 625 miles (1005 kilometers) southeast of Lake Charles, Louisiana, heading west northwest at 17 mph (28 kmh).

 The hurricane center warned people not to focus on the details of the official forecast, since “storm surge, wind, and rainfall hazards will extend well away from Laura’s center along the Gulf Coast.”